dgonzal/cmssw/FastSimulation/HadShower/README.md

 ./bin/test_shape                      # comprehensive test of shower generation
 ```

-## compile inside CMSSW
+## Compile inside CMSSW

 under development

-## run inside CMSSW
+## Run inside CMSSW

 under development

-# Description of the hadronic shower model and its implementation
+# Description of the shower model

 ## Overview

-The modeling of a shower initiated by a hadron has the following components
+The modeling of a shower initiated by a hadron has the following ingredients:
-1. modeling of the *shower start*, where the shower start is the first inelastic interaction of the hadron in the calorimeter
+  1. the modeling of the **shower start**, where the shower start is the first inelastic interaction of the hadron in the calorimeter
-2. define *shower steps* along the shower's direction to define the resolution by which to model the shower
+  2. the definition of **shower steps** along the shower's direction to define the resolution by which to model the shower
-3. modeling of the expected *energy distribution* of the shower
+  3. the modeling of the expected **energy distribution** of the shower
-5. sampling of the expected energy distribution of the shower to model the shower's *energy depositions*
+  4. the sampling of the expected *energy distribution** of the shower to model the shower's *energy depositions*

 ## Units and coordinates

 Energy is expressed in GeV.

-Distance is mostly expressed in the units of interaction length.
+Distance is mostly expressed in the unit of interaction length.
 Alternative units are centimeter and radiation lenght.
 Whenever one or another variable is expressed in these alternative units,
-this is made clear in the code by letting the variable name end with InCm or InRadLen.
+this is made clear in the code by letting the variable name end with respectively InCm or InRadLen.

 TODO: provide references to proper definitions of interaction lenght and radiation length